 We utilise the support of a number of strategic partners to deliver our services to our customers.
 It is important that we establish and maintain strong, robust working relationships with our partners in order to preserve our existing high standard of delivery.

-We have an internal third party framework and conduct regular reviews of all key suppliers.
+We have an internal third-party framework and conduct regular reviews of all key suppliers.

-Regular governance meetings were held throughout the year with each key strategic partner, where scorecards were maintained and monitored.
+Regular governance meetings were held throughout the year with each key strategic partner.